We Will Help You Start a Company

-For four months, participants spend their time in Philly living and breathing their company.
+For four months, participants spend their time living and breathing their company.
 With help from the team and a wide range of industry leaders, Fellow founders can focus solely on building their fledgling companies.
-From connecting Fellow founders to advisors, to providing them with space to work, to helping them figure out the legal stuff, the Accelerator is all about guiding new founders down the path to success.
+From connecting Fellow Founders to advisors, to providing them with space to work, to helping them figure out the legal stuff, the Accelerator is all about guiding new founders down the path to success.

 At the end of the four months, we host a Demo Day for Accelerator companies to pitch to investors in our network and for a chance to raise seed capital!
 Accelerator companies also have an opportunity to pitch for investment from our UBS Venture Catalyst Awards, a pool of over $150K, specifically earmarked for Fellow-Founded companies.